 - Air Quality Monitoring - New York State ambient air monitoring networks

-- State Implementation Plans - New York prepares a plan, known as a SIP, that outlines control strategies to reduce air pollution in nonattainment areas.
+- State Implementation Plans and State Plans - New York prepares a plan, known as a SIP, that outlines control strategies to reduce air pollution in nonattainment areas.

 - Air Quality Management Plan - DAR's multi-pollutant planning approach that integrates air quality, climate, energy and transportation goals